-FCA MARKETS PRACTITIONER PANEL TERMS OF REFERENCE
+FCA PRACTITIONER PANEL TERMS OF REFERENCE

-(Approved by the FCA Board 12 December 2013)
+(approved by the FCA Board on 12 December 2013)

-1. The Financial Conduct Authority Markets Practitioner Panel ('the Panel') is established by the Financial Conduct Authority (FCA) under the Financial Services and Markets Act 2000 to represent the interests of practitioners who are likely to be affected by the exercise by the FCA of its functions relating to markets, including its functions under Parts 6, 8A and 18.
-(6 - Listing rules; 8A - short selling; 18 - RIEs and Clearing Houses.)
+1. The Financial Conduct Authority Practitioner Panel ('the Panel') is established by the Financial Conduct Authority ('FCA') under the Financial Services and Markets Act 2000 to represent the interests of practitioners.